Fergmac27/Dissertation/README.md

 # Saichev and Sornette Function and Widget

 To see the code for Saichev and Sornettes click on the file.
-If you wish to try out the code you can then copy and paste it into Juytper notebooks (a interactiveonline python tool).
+If you wish to try out the code you can then copy and paste it into Juytper notebooks (a interactive online python tool).
-Or the straigh code into a python command
+Or straight copy the code into a python command

 # Synthetic Earthquake catalogues by ETAS.inlabru